Guanosine monophosphate

 Guanosine monophosphate (GMP), also known as 5′-guanidylic acid or guanylic acid (conjugate base guanylate), is a nucleotide that is used as a monomer in RNA.
 It is an ester of phosphoric acid with the nucleoside guanosine.
-GMP consists of the phosphate group, the pentose sugar ribose, and the nucleobase guanine; hence it is a ribonucleoside monophosphate.
+GMP consists of the phosphate group, the pentose sugar ribose, and the nucleobase guanine; hence it is a ribonucleotide monophosphate.
 Guanosine monophosphate is commercially produced by microbial fermentation.

 As an acyl substituent, it takes the form of the prefix guanylyl-.